< Back

 *Pentecost.
 Wood, 46 x 44.

 The Holy Spirit, in the form of 'cloven tongues of fire', appears on the heads of the twelve Apostles, who are grouped inside a small room with a coffered ceiling.
 Outside the room, behind a low wall inlaid with marble, onlookers listen to the Apostles' words, which 'every man heard them speak in their own language' (Acts 2: 1-13).
-The small square panel is from the same series as panels at Boston, Florence (I Tatti), Munich and New York.
+The small square panel is from the same series as three panels at Munich and single panels at Boston, Florence (I Tatti) and New York.
 Their original location and format is uncertain.
-It has been suggested that they decorated sacristy cupboard doors or (more likely) formed a predella or were arranged as an independent long, low horizontal altarpiece.
+Originally painted on the same horizontal plank of wood, they could have formed a predella or (perhaps more likely) an independent long, low horizontal altarpiece ('dossal' or 'retable').
 The series is ascribed to Giotto by Hendy (1931) and Longhi (1948) and to Giotto in part by Dillian Gordon (1989), but to his workshop by most other critics.
-The Pentecost, which was first recorded in 1839 in the London sale of Prince Poniatowski of Florence, was bequeathed to the National Gallery by the Coningham family in 1942.
+It is generally considered quite late (1310s or 1320s).The Pentecost, which was first recorded in 1839 in the London sale of Prince Poniatowski of Florence, was bequeathed to the National Gallery by the Coningham family in 1942.

 Munich.
 Alte Pinakothek.